- Community and Economic Development

 Rental property licensing

-On June 6, 2022, the Maple Grove City Council passed a measure that places a moratorium on the issuance of new rental licenses for all single-entry rental properties.
-The moratorium will be in effect from July 1, 2022, through July 1, 2023.
+On June 6, 2022, the Maple Grove City Council passed a measure that places a moratorium on issuing new rental licenses for all single-entry rental properties.
+The moratorium is in effect from July 1, 2022, through July 1, 2023.